PramitBarua/Self_enegy_graphene_Sancho/README.md

 # Self_energy_graphene_Sancho

-This code calculates the 'DOS' of graphene using Sancho algorithm.
+This code calculates self energy for the system 'tube on top of graphene'.
+Program starts from 'main_control_v3.py'